Roger Mudd: Personal life

 Mudd resided in McLean, Virginia.
 He was married to the former E. J. Spears of Richmond, Virginia, who died in 2011.
-They had three sons and a daughter: Daniel, the former CEO of Fortress Investment Group LLC and the former CEO of Fannie Mae, the singer and songwriter Jonathan Mudd, the author Maria Mudd Ruth, and Matthew Mudd.
+They had three sons and a daughter: Daniel, the former CEO of Fortress Investment Group LLC and the former CEO of Fannie Mae; the singer and songwriter Jonathan Mudd; the author Maria Mudd Ruth; and Matthew Mudd.
 He was survived by 14 grandchildren and two great-grandchildren.
-Mudd was a collateral descendant of Samuel Mudd (meaning he descended from another branch within the same extensive family tree), the doctor who was imprisoned for aiding and conspiring with John Wilkes Booth after the assassination of Abraham Lincoln.
+Mudd was a collateral descendant of Samuel Mudd (meaning he descended from another branch within the same extensive family tree), the doctor who was imprisoned for allegedly aiding and conspiring with John Wilkes Booth after the assassination of Abraham Lincoln.

 Mudd was active as a trustee of the Virginia Foundation for Independent Colleges, with which he helped to establish its popular "Ethics Bowl", featuring student teams from Virginia's private colleges debating real-life cases involving ethical dilemmas.
 He was also a trustee of the National Portrait Gallery.

 On December 10, 2010, he donated $4 million to his alma mater, Washington and Lee University, to establish the Roger Mudd Center for the Study of Professional Ethics and to endow a Roger Mudd Professorship in Ethics.
 "For 60 years," he said, "I've been waiting for a chance to acknowledge Washington and Lee's gifts to me.
 Given the state of ethics in our current culture, this seems a fitting time to endow a center for the study of ethics, and my university is its fitting home."

 Mudd died from complications of kidney failure at his home in McLean, Virginia, on March 9, 2021, at the age of 93.